sihamais/searchingo/README.md

 The rate limit is still inevitable.
 However, it allows the user to browse the repositories without authentication.

 The user will probably not be able to search more than 3 times in an hour.
 If the page takes too much time to load, it is probably because the rate limit have been reached.
-My trick in this case is to switch location in the VPN if the user has one.

 ## Optimizations